Superstar: The Karen Carpenter Story

-Superstar: The Karen Carpenter Story is a 1987 American experimental biographical tragedy film directed by Todd Haynes that portrays the last 17 years of singer Karen Carpenter's life as she struggled with anorexia.
-The film features live action puppetry of Barbie-like dolls along with actors' voiceovers, plus archival and on-location footage.
+Superstar: The Karen Carpenter Story is a 1987 American biographical film directed by Todd Haynes that portrays the last 17 years of singer Karen Carpenter's life as she struggled with anorexia.
+It features live action puppetry of Barbie-like dolls along with actors' voiceovers, plus archival and on-location footage.
 Superstar was co-written and co-produced by Haynes and Cynthia Schneider, with an unauthorized soundtrack consisting mostly of the hit songs of the Carpenters.
 It was filmed over a ten-day period at Bard College in the summer of 1985.
 Barry Ellsworth collaborated on the film and was the cinematographer for the Barbie-themed interior segments of the film.

 The film was withdrawn from circulation in 1990 after Haynes lost a copyright infringement lawsuit filed by Karen's brother and musical collaborator, Richard Carpenter.
 The film's title is derived from the Carpenters' 1971 hit "Superstar".
-Meanwhile, over the years Superstar has developed into a cult film, has notably been bootlegged, and is included in Entertainment Weeklys 2003 list of top 50 cult movies.
+Meanwhile, over the years Superstar has developed into a cult film, has notably been bootlegged, and is included in Entertainment Weeklys 2003 list of top 50 Cult Movies.
 Its apparent metamodern purpose as a film, including multiple perspectives on anorexia nervosa, the pop music industry, the Carpenters themselves, and the definition of a biographical film, has also given it a legacy among fans of avant-garde cinema; Guy Lodge, writing for The Guardian, expressed that "while Haynes is working in a vein of very rich irony, there's not a hint of snark here".